 Privacy statement for people using library services

-Community Hubs and Libraries provides the public library service in Newcastle upon Tyne.
+Newcastle City Council's Libraries and Community Hubs division provides the public library service in Newcastle upon Tyne.
 If you visit a library, use the Newcastle Libraries online catalogue, give us a ring or make a formal complaint – among many other examples – you will be using our service.

 As library and information professionals we feel strongly about intellectual freedoms.
 We are committed to defending and promoting the right to access information, as well as freedom of expression and the right to privacy.